 A small area of your kitchen can also serve as a charming socializing spot.
 Tall stools, ottomans and pub tables are some fixtures you can consider to create an exclusive zone in less generous spaces.

 Light and warm shades can open up kitchens and usher in light.
 This doesn’t mean that your kitchen has to look bland.
-Pair light coloured walls with bright dishtowels, sink mats, colour photos, drawings and other décor items to add liveliness.
+Pair light colored walls with bright dishtowels, sink mats, color photos, drawings and other décor items to add liveliness.
 Earthy tones like tans, browns, greys and a few reds create an inviting and familiar ambience.
-Granite or quartz kitchen worktops in these colours are good additions.
+Granite or quartz kitchen worktops in these colors are good additions.